lawnjelly/godot-lportal/OCCLUSION_CULLING.md

 1) Reducing the amount of shadow casters that need to be rendered into shadow maps
 2) Culling lights entirely that are not affecting the objects in view of the camera

+# Methods of Occlusion Culling
+These can be separated into two area, although they can potentially be used in combination:

+1) Geometrical methods
+2) Raster based methods

+## Geometrical methods
+The classical example of geometrical methods is rooms and portals, as used in LPortal.
+However, there are other geometrical methods, such as anti-portals and tests against occluding geometry.
+Especially notable is that geometrical methods DO NOT BECOME MORE EXPENSIVE as screen resolution increases.
+Geometrical methods have become relatively cheaper at runtime over the years, as their processing cost is essentially fixed (depending on the complexity of the game level).

+## Raster methods
+The simplest raster based occlusion method is the Z Buffer, it determines the visibility on a per pixel basis.
+But there are raster methods that can achieve faster results than the conventional z buffer.

+## PVS